JohnSnowLabs/nlu/docs/en/install.md

 <div class="h3-box" markdown="1">

-## 0. Super Quickstart on Google Collab or Kaggle
+## 0. Super Quickstart on Google Colab or Kaggle

-If you work on a fresh Notebook on Kaggle or Google collab, you can just copy paste the following commands into your first cell which will automatically setup Java, nlu and import nlu, so you are good to go right way!
+If you work on a fresh Notebook on Kaggle or Google colab, you can just copy paste the following commands into your first cell which will automatically setup Java, nlu and import nlu, so you are good to go right away!

 ```bash
 import os